JuliaPlots/MakieGallery.jl/docs/src/scenes.md

 `Scene`'s also have configurable size/resolution.
 You can set the size in pixels by doing `Scene(resolution = (500, 500))`.

+Any keyword argument given to the `Scene` will be propagated to its plots; therefore, you can set the palette or the colormap in the Scene itself.

 ## Subscenes

 A subscene is no different than a normal Scene, except that it is linked to a "parent" Scene.
 It inherits the transformations of the parent Scene, but can then be transformed independently of it.